Agency in the Emergent Multiverse

 Meaning Is Found in Measure

 Now return the opening question to the table.
-If all possible outcomes occur, does your agency matter?
+If multiple modeled outcomes occur, does your agency matter?

 Sharing a World

-Everything so far treats the agent alone against the branching landscape.
+Everything so far treats the agent alone inside the branching model.
 But steering is rarely solitary.
 We persuade, coordinate, promise, compete — and all of that presupposes something the multiverse makes suddenly non-trivial: that the agent you are dealing with is in your world.
 The multiverse contains observers beyond counting.
 What makes a particular one share yours?

-Observers in the QBU are not abstract Cartesian minds; they are physical patterns — instantiated agents embedded in decohered branches, who join branches rather than create them.
-Model each observer as a Strong Pattern Identifier (PI): a reproducible, high-fidelity structure — a neural connectome, a cognitive-functional profile — persisting across timelines that share a common ancestor:
+Observers in the QBU are not abstract Cartesian minds; they are physical patterns embedded in decohered records, who join branches rather than create them.
+For questions of cross-branch continuity, model an observer with a Strong Pattern Identifier (PI) that combines functional constraints with provenance from a declared ancestor:

 \[ \text{PI}_{\text{observer}} = \{\, P : P \text{ matches the defining pattern of a given observer across branches} \,\} \]